bihor/fp_newsletter/Documentation/Index.rst

 		|release|

 	:Language:
-		en, de, it, fr
+		en, de, it

 	:Description:
 		Plugin for newsletter subscription and unsubscription.
-Can be used for the table tt_address or fe_users.
+Can be used for the table tt_address.
 A log is written.

 	:Keywords:
 		newsletter,subscription,unsubscription,verify,gdpr

 	:Copyright:
-		2022
+		2021

 	:Author:
 		Kurt Gusbeth

+	:Email:
+		info@quizpalme.de

 	:License:
 		This document is published under the Open Content License